aurelia/site-generator/lib/app/docs/api/templating/index.md

   * `skipAnimation?: boolean` - Should the removal animation be skipped?

-* `removeMany(viewsToRemove: View, returnToCache?: boolean, skipAnimation?: boolean): ` - Removes many views from the slot.
+* `removeMany(viewsToRemove: , returnToCache?: boolean, skipAnimation?: boolean): ` - Removes many views from the slot.
-  * `viewsToRemove: View` - The array of views to remove.
+  * `viewsToRemove: ` - The array of views to remove.
   * `returnToCache?: boolean` - Should the views be returned to the view cache?
   * `skipAnimation?: boolean` - Should the removal animation be skipped?